Mirantis/mke-docs/content/docs/concepts/architecture.md

 foundational runtime for MKE 4k clusters.
 For more information, refer to the [k0s documentation](https://docs.k0sproject.io/stable//).

-### Calico CNI

-MKE 4k provides secure, scalable, policy-driven networking through the Calico container network interface (CNI).

-The Calico configuration at installation is as follows:

-- IPv4 only, with a fixed Pod CIDR of `192.168.0.0/16`
-- Datastore mode set to `kdd`
-- `kube-proxy` mode set to `iptables`
-- A `vxlan` backend that uses the default port of `4789` for traffic and the default virtual network ID of `4096`
+### Container Network Interface (CNI)

+MKE 4k supports Container Network Interface (CNI) plugins, to provide networking function within a cluster that is secure, scalable, and policy-driven.

+MKE 4k installs with the Calico CNI by default.
+Other CNI options, though, such as Kube-router, are also available.
 Refer to [Container Network Interface](../cni) for the network configuration details.

 ### MKE 4k Control Plane